jiritobolka/jiritobolka.github.io/_posts/2014-08-13-chord-chart-to-analyze-sales.md

 ### 1) Get the data

-First of all you have to select metric and attributes that you want to use in your visualization.
+First of all select metric and attributes that you want to use in your visualization.

-Remember that you need to specify an object identifier.
+Remember that you must specify an object identifier.
 The example can be `label.opp_owner.id.name` for attribute or `afSEwRwdbMeQ` for fact.

 See the example output below.
 The data is exported in a raw format.
 Data is not cross-tabulated.
 Let's see how it looks in Javascript.